 History of the San Antonio Riverwalk

-So let’s understand the history of the San Antonio Riverwalk!
+First, let’s understand the history of San Antonio Riverwalk!

 The San Antonio River walk, also known as Paseo del Rio, was built in 1929 to control flooding and improve the aesthetics of the San Antonio River.

 Plans were created to build dams, flood gates, and storm sewers to control the flow of the water while commercial shops around the river would draw visitors.